 What is Polenta Cake made from?

-Polenta cake is made from a combination of butter, sugar, eggs, almond flour, lemon zest and polenta.
+Polenta cake is made from a combination of almond meal, sugar, eggs, polenta and butter.

 Can you use ready made Polenta in cakes?

 Ready made polenta is not suitable for this recipe as it is already cooked and sold in block form.

 Yes you can freeze polenta cake.
 Allow the cake to cook once removes from the oven and once cooled dust with icing sugar and remaining lemon zest.
 Then slice the cake and wrap individual pieces of it in cling wrap and place into the freezer.